WHAT’S IN THIS REVIEW?

 The problem with free VPNs is that there’s usually a catch.
 There will be a significant cap on bandwidth, or they’ll limit your speeds to a snail’s pace.
 Others take it even further, selling the user data they’ve been tasked with looking after.

-Read on to find out what we thought of Atlas VPN.
+Read on to find out exactly what we thought of Atlas VPN.

 About Atlas VPN

 Launched in 2020, Atlas VPN is one of the more recent providers to make it onto the market.
-It’s owned and operated by Peakstar Technologies Inc., and the CEO is Jim Roberts.
-Aside from that, there’s little to no information about the company to be found online.
+It’s owned and operated by Peakstar Technologies Inc., and the CEO is Dainius Vanagas.

 Pros & Cons

-As a budget option, Atlas VPN works surprisingly well in a number of respects.
+As a budget option, Atlas VPN works well in many respects.
 There are also a number of flaws, so here’s a rundown with some of the main pros and cons we found during testing.

-Atlas VPN has a handful of advantages that make users on a budget or simple techs perk up:
+Atlas VPN has a handful of distinct advantages that should attract users on a budget:

 - Unlimited simultaneous connections